-Seattle is a food lover’s dream.
+There a lot of great restaurants in Seattle.
 The only problem might be trying to narrow down where to eat!
 Luckily for us, we had family in the area that was able to point us in the direction of some pretty unique and yummy places to eat.

 Pro Tip: For even more Emerald City suggestions, check out Top 10 Things To Do In Seattle.

 So there you have just a few suggestions for unique and yummy places to eat in Seattle.
 Do you have any suggestions for us?
-We can’t wait to go back and try more places.
+We can’t wait to go back and try more Seattle restaurants.
 Purely for research purposes, of course. 😉

 Like this post?
 Pin it for later!